mikail0205/study/README.md

 # Just started to use git hub
 Don't know how to use this yet.
 I'm learning.
-And it's my personal study.
+And it's for my personal study.